Kafierence/Karas-Server-atomic-shop/README.md

-dashtar Server Documentation

 Introduction:

-This is ready api backend for dashtar admin and frontend built with node.js, express, mongoose, and mongodb for database.
+This is ready api backend for Grocery  website with nodejs , express and mongo for database.

 Tech and Packages we use in this project: